aviimo/leetcode-database-problemset-for-spark/README.md

-# leetcode-database-problemset-for-spark
-LeetCode Database Problem Set for Spark
+# LeetCode Database Problem Set for Spark
+While LeetCode has Database problems to practice on, sadly, they don't support Apache Spark.
+So I decided to make my own version of them

+### Supported LeetCode Problems
+- null